BlackCAT-CubeSat/n2o4/USING.md

 ## Build system additions

 The `cfs-sys` crate,
-which provides the low-level bindings to the cFS APIs that `cfs` uses, requires information about the C compiler used and the locations of the cFE and OSAL include files.
+which provides the low-level bindings to the cFS APIs that `n2o4` uses, requires information about the C compiler used and the locations of the cFE and OSAL include files.
 In addition, generating Rustdocs for all the projects